Sycnex/Windows10Debloater/README.md

 Download the Windows10Debloater.ps1 file.
 Next, copy the source code from Windows10Debloater.ps1 and throw it into PowerShell ISE.

-Alternatively, download the Windows10DebloaterSilent.ps1 file, place it in any directory of your choice, load PowerShell ISE or PowerShell (64-Bit), change to the directory where you placed the Windows10DebloaterSilent.ps1 file, and add the switch parameter -Debloat: E.g., C:\Windows10DebloaterSilent.ps1 -Debloat
+Alternatively, download the Windows10SilentDebloater.ps1 file, place it in any directory of your choice, load PowerShell ISE or PowerShell (64-Bit), change to the directory where you placed the Windows10SilentDebloater.ps1 file, and run one (or all) of the 3 switch parameters: -SysPrep, -Debloat, and -StopEdgePDF.
+E.g., C:\WWindows10SilentDebloater.ps1 -SysPrep -Debloat -StopEdgePDF.

+# Switch Parameters

+There are 3 switch parameters in the Windows10SilentDebloater.ps1 script.

+The first one is -SysPrep, which runs the command within a function: get-appxpackage | remove-appxpackage.
+This is useful since some administrators need that command to run first in order for machines to be able to properly provision the apps for removal.

+The second switch parameter is -Debloat, which does as it suggests.
+It runs the following functions: Start-Debloat, Remove-Keys, and Protect-Privacy.

+Start-Debloat removes all bloatware apps (that are listed above) without removing Store, Photos, Paint3d, and Calculator.

+Remove-Keys removes registry keys leftover that are associated with the bloatware apps listed above, but not removed during the Start-Debloat function.

+Third, Protect-Privacy adds and/or changes registry keys to stop some telemetry functions, stops Cortana from being used as your Search Index, disables "unneccessary" scheduled tasks, and more.

+Finally, there is an optional switch parameter which is Stop-EdgePDF.
+This just stops Edge from taking over as the default PDF viewer.
+I made this optional since some do not find this necessary for them or their organization.

 # Credit